Every now and again, you play a game which is hard to put into words.

-At first, the title seems like a hitchhiking simulator where you can’t do much outside of conversation except examine a few objects inside the car and look out of the window.
+At first, it seems like a hitchhiking simulator where you can’t do much outside of conversation, except examine a few objects inside the car and look out of the window.
 There are a few puzzles which need to be solved to progress: for example, at one point you’ll be guessing the answer to riddles posed by the radio DJ and then later, rewiring a light to get out of a tricky situation.
 Although they aren’t overly challenging, they do provide a nice, occasional break from the story.

 Why do you feel as though you recognise each of the characters but don’t remember them?
 And how do they know so much about you and who you really are?
-The next rides are just as intriguing as the first with Vern and, although it’s difficult to say who my favourite driver was, I found myself drawn to Sayed due to the backstory hinted at in conversation.
-Each of these people are curious in their own way with individual personalities, beliefs and desires that they may use to influence you.
+The next rides are just as intriguing as the first with Vern and, although it’s tricky to say who my favourite driver was, I found myself drawn to Sayed due to the backstory hinted at in conversation.
+Each of these people are curious in their own way with individual personalities, beliefs, and desires they may use to influence you.

-In certain sections of the game, it’s obvious that certain assets have been reused: scenery repeats outside the car window and the drivers all have the same way of fidgeting and checking out their surroundings.
+In certain sections of the game, it’s obvious that certain assets have been reused: scenery repeats outside the card window and the drivers all have the same way of fidgeting and checking out their surroundings.
 I couldn’t tell whether this was due to budget constraints or intentional design – but I’m going to go with the latter regardless because it worked.
 It seems to replicate that feeling of dreaming and noticing objects or people you recognise in situations or places where they don’t belong.

 I must admit that I wasn’t sure what to make of Hitchhiker immediately after completing it.
 Several possible explanations are given for the protagonist’s memory loss and potential destination but pulling the threads of truth out of the narrative is challenging, and you constantly change your mind about what you believe during your playthrough.
-No definitive conclusion is given at the end of the game and this isn’t usually something I enjoy; I’d rather have all the answers handed to me than an open-ended story.
+No definitive conclusion is given at the end of the game, and this isn’t usually something I enjoy; I’d rather have the answers handed to me than an open-ended tale.

 But it’s now a few days later and I’ve changed my mind yet again.
-Although I still haven’t deciphered everything and some questions remain unanswered, I think I’ve figured out most of what has happened to the protagonist – at least my version of what has happened to them.
-Giving a firm conclusion to Mad About Panda’s project would have removed some of that surreal feeling, and it’s thanks to some superb writing and voice-acting that I’m still thinking about it a week later.
+Although I still haven’t deciphered everything and some questions remain unanswered, I think I’ve figured out most of what happened to the protagonist – at least, my version of what has happened to them.
+Giving a firm conclusion to Mad About Pandas’ project would have removed some of that surreal feeling, and it’s thanks to some superb writing and voice-acting that I’m still thinking about it a week later.